NVIDIA-RTX/NVIGI-3d-Sample/README.md

 - Selecting locally-available models will immediately load the model from disk.
 This will disable ASR or GPT or TTS until the new model is loaded, as the sample shuts down the previous model before loading the new one.
 - Selecting a cloud model will make a connection to the cloud.
 Generally, the UI will be immediately available again, as there is no local loading to be done.

-Clicking the "Automatic Backend Selection" checkbox will switch to the Automatic Settings page:
+Clicking the "Automatic Backend Selection" checkbox will switch to the Automatic Settings panel:

 ```{image} docs/media/auto_settings_ui.png
 :alt: auto_settings_ui
 :align: center
 ```

-This page is similar to the Manual Settings UI with some important differences:
+This panel is similar to the Manual Settings UI with some important differences:
 - Each feature dropdown only shows models, not backends.
 Each model will appear once
 - Each feature has an integer VRAM budget adjustment that sets the amount of VRAM that the model may use.